bjohannsson/SHW/README.md

 The device sends messages by modulating its LED, the messages to be picked up by another device and decoded.
 The modulation used is a novel scheme named ARPWM.
 A received ARPWM signal is de-modulated as a common PAM signal.

 The repository is in an active state, where improvements are being made on the device, mainly on the receiver side.
+Details of theoretical concepts are not discussed here, but are readily *googlable* for the interested reader.

 ## TX Subsystem
 When transmitting a packet, the following task pipeline is triggerer: